nisha2110/HW-10_event_manager_final/readme.md

 - Fix:

 - SMTP credentials and configurations are stored securely, using .env  files add smtp mailtrap credentials and  Resolved the issue with missing email validation.
 Implemented logic to ensure the email field checks for invalid formats, such as missing email, username, or domain name, to prevent invalid email addresses from being accepted.
+- Resolved :Set Up a Mailtrap Account Go to Mailtrap and create a new account and go to my inbox and click default myinbox and copy smtp username and password and paste  .env file.

  - All pytests successfully Run
  - CMD: docker compose exec fastapi pytest tests